sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

     - Answer: NO. The recording feature only supports Chrome or Firefox.
 IE could be used to replay the recorded test case.
 Just need to set up a Selenium server on Windows to run regression testing.
 7. FAQ: Could we import Selenium test projects to IDA?
     - Answer: NO.
-8. FAQ: Does IDA support BPM adv (BPEL) testing and static analysis?
+8. FAQ: Does IDA support BPM adv (BPEL) testing and static analytic?
     - Answer: NO. The testing and checkstyle of IDA only supports BPM std (BPMN).
 9. FAQ: Does IDA support IBM BAW v18?
     - Answer: YES.
 Refer to *Software Prerequisites* in [System Requirement doc](../installation/installation-system-requirement.html)
 10. FAQ: Can we customize the rules of Checkstyle?
     - Answer: YES.
 Refer to the doc [Customize Checkstyle Rules](../checkstyle/checkstyle-customize-checkstyle-rules.html) and [Architecture doc](../references/references-architecture.html) about integration.
 11. FAQ: Does the CheckStyle feature detect issues that cannot be detected by the Process Designer code validation?
     - Answer: YES.
-Checkstyle is BAW code static analysis.
+Checkstyle is BAW code static analytic.
 The PD validation is to do "compiling validation".
 12. FAQ: Could IDA test process definitions in toolkits or just the ones in process applications?
     - Answer: YES.
 The user could select a toolkit when creating a test case.
 See [doc](../test/test-test-case-management.html)
 13. FAQ: If the team built some AngularJS code inside the coaches, can IDA support its testing?